Top-NotchOutdoorSearch

 Ease of Use

-Built-in USB-C and USB-A ports top off my phone straight from the panel.
+Built-in USB-C and USB-A ports top off a phone straight from the panel.

-No station in the loop, and that was the feature I reached for most.
+No station in the loop, and that is the feature we would reach for most.

 The DC8020 plug drops right into a Jackery Explorer.